Use this guide to configure Outbound Simple Certificate Enrollment Protocol (SCEP) settings in a SecureAuth IdP realm.

 Outbound SCEP Calls are made when an on-premises Certificate Authority (CA) is being utilized to issue certificates rather than the SecureAuth IdP Cloud Services.
 A user requests a certificate from SecureAuth IdP to access an application or VPN, and SecureAuth IdP then calls to the on-premises CA via SCEP to receive the certificate to provide access.

-1. Have the Issuing CA running on Windows 2008 Enterprise edition
+- Issuing CA running on Windows 2008 Enterprise edition or later.

-2. Have a pre-installed and functional SCEP / NDES service
+- Pre-installed and functional SCEP / NDES service.

-3. The CA's root and intermediates certificate distribution point should be available to all clients (internal and / or external) to enable access to the AIA and CDP files (CRT and CRL files)
+- CA's root and intermediates certificate distribution point available to all clients (internal and / or external) to enable access to the AIA and CDP files (CRT and CRL files).

-4. Have the SCEP / NDES Listener URL for SecureAuth IdP configuration
+- SCEP / NDES Listener URL set up for SecureAuth IdP configuration.

-5. Access to the SecureAuth IdP Web Admin and all Realms requiring Outbound SCEP configuration
+- Access to the SecureAuth IdP Web Admin and all realms requiring Outbound SCEP configuration.

 The SCEP / NDES server uses a single certificate template to issue all end-user certificates.
 To select which certificate template to use, complete the following the steps.

-The Template Name will appear under the Data field, as shown in the image
+The Template Name appears under the Data field, as shown in the image, and is the name without spaces.

-Here is an example of the appropriate settings in a Windows 2008 Enterprise Certificate
+An example of the appropriate settings in a Windows 2008 Enterprise Certificate is shown below.

-The SCEP / NDES server can only use a single certificate template before the type of certificate delivered to the end-user is limited to the settings defined in the template
+NOTE: The SCEP / NDES server can only use a single certificate template before the type of certificate delivered to the end-user is limited to the settings defined in the template.

 This includes key length and algorithm used, certificate validity period, Application Policy, etc.